CumulusNetworks/docs/content/knowledge-base/Support/Licensing/Account-and-User-Management-FAQ.md

 <!-- vale off -->
 ## One of my colleagues received our order confirmation and I need to access the license file.
 How can I get it?
 <!-- vale on -->
-You can log in to the {{<exlink url="https://support.mellanox.com/s/" text="MyMellanox Customer Portal">}} and retrieve the license file.
+You can log in to the {{<exlink url="https://enterprise-support.nvidia.com/s/" text="NVIDIA Enterprise supoport portal">}} and retrieve the license file.
 If you do not have login access to the portal, contact the license owner at your company and they can create a login for you.
 If you do not know who owns your company's NVIDIA account, contact your NVIDIA account manager.
 <!-- vale off -->
 ## How do I know how many users are on our account?
 <!-- vale on -->
-You can view a list of all account users and their profiles from the {{<exlink url="https://support.mellanox.com/s/" text="MyMellanox Customer Portal">}}.
+You can view a list of all account users and their profiles from the {{<exlink url="https://enterprise-support.nvidia.com/s/" text="NVIDIA Enterprise supoport portal">}}.
 <!-- vale off -->
 ## How can I add users to my account?
 <!-- vale on -->
-To add users, log in to the {{<exlink url="https://support.mellanox.com/s/" text="MyMellanox Customer Portal">}}.
+To add users, log in to the {{<exlink url="https://enterprise-support.nvidia.com/s/" text="NVIDIA Enterprise supoport portal">}}.

 ## What user roles are available?